fossasia/eventyay-docker/README.development.md

 ## Prerequisites

-- Docker (May require installation if not already done)
+- Docker (May require installation if not already done)/Install Docker Desktop on MacOS enable rosetta translation in docker if on arm
 - Docker Compose
-- NPM/Node (May require installation if not already done)
+- NPM/Node (May require installation if not already done) on MacOS you can install it with homebrew
 - git

 ## Video Tutorial